 Klarna: Company background

-While BNPL often feels like a hot new category, Klarna has been in the game for nearly two decades.
+While BNPL often feels like a hot new category, Klarna has been in the game for around two decades.
 The company started in Stockholm in 2005 under the name Kreditor, before rebranding as Klarna in 2010.
-Today, the company has more than 150 million active consumers across over 500,000 retailers in 45 markets.7
+The company has 93 million active consumers across 675,000 merchants in 26 countries as of the end of 2024.12

 BNPL growth amidst high interest rates

-Klarna’s core business is currently in the BNPL market, with around 70% of its fiscal year 2023 revenue coming from retail partner fees,9 as merchants share revenue with Klarna due to the potential for the BNPL financing method to attract customers.
+Klarna’s core business is currently in the BNPL market, with nearly two-thirds of its 2024 revenue coming from retail partner fees.15 Like with credit cards, merchants are often willing to pay transaction fees to Klarna due to the potential for the BNPL financing method to attract customers.

-However, high interest rates and inflation can also threaten areas like consumer spending and potential credit losses if users do not pay back BNPL financing.12 Higher borrowing costs also affect the ability of companies to invest in innovation.13
+However, high interest rates and inflation can also threaten areas like consumer spending and potential credit losses if users do not pay back BNPL financing.18 Higher interest rates can also affect the ability of companies to invest in innovation.19

-These issues help explain why Klarna and other fintech companies struggled with valuations in recent years, such as with the Financial Times reporting in 2022 that “with inflationary pressures increasing, investors have soured on growth-chasing fintechs, which have suffered an even steeper decline than any other technology sector.”14
+Even before tariffs, though, these issues help explain why Klarna and other fintech companies struggled with valuations in recent years, such as with the Financial Times reporting in 2022 that “with inflationary pressures increasing, investors have soured on growth-chasing fintechs, which have suffered an even steeper decline than any other technology sector."23

-In terms of future potential, a possible Klarna IPO could tap into the buzz around generative AI.
-The company has been using AI to improve profitability, such as through integrations with ChatGPT to handle customer queries.17
+That said, Klarna could potentially tap into several positive trends to further improve its position, such as by leveraging generative AI more.
+The company has been using AI to improve profitability, such as through integrations with ChatGPT to handle customer queries.24

-New revenue opportunities include offerings such as Klarna Plus, a subscription service that helps users avoid service fees at retailers where Klarna is not accepted.18 Klarna has also expanded its business into other areas of fintech recently, such as by opening a waitlist for customers in the U.S. for a Klarna credit card, issued by WebBank.19
+New revenue opportunities include offerings such as Klarna Plus, a subscription service that helps users avoid service fees at retailers where Klarna is not accepted.25 Klarna has also expanded its business into other areas of fintech recently, such as by launching a Klarna-branded credit card in the U.S. that offers consumers flexible payment options.26

 Klarna stock price history

-Klarna’s Forge Price is $370.00.
-20 Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.
-As shown in the above chart, Klarna has significantly outperformed both the FinTech sector of the Forge Private Market Index, to which it belongs, and the broader Forge Private Market Index thus far in 2024 and over the last 12 months.
-21
+Klarna’s Forge Price is $37.31, a 58.6% increase from April 2024.27 Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.

 Klarna funding history and private market valuation

-Klarna has raised a total of $4.5 billion over 32 funding rounds, according to Forge Data.22 The company has a long history of private market funding, such as with the Klarna Series A announced back in 2007.23
+Klarna has raised a total of $4.5 billion over 32 funding rounds.29 The company has a long history of private market funding, such as with its Series A announced back in 2007.30

-Klarna's most recent reported valuation of around $14.6 billion comes from its investor Chrysalis marking up its holding, based on share price gains from similar companies Affirm and PayPal, according to Bloomberg.24 Yet it’s still far below the fintech company’s peak, when it hit a $45.6 billion post-money valuation in 2021.25
+Klarna's most recent reported valuation of around $14.6 billion comes from its investor Chrysalis marking up its holding in 2024, based on share price gains from similar companies Affirm and PayPal, according to Bloomberg.31 Yet it’s still far below the fintech company’s peak, when it hit a $45.6 billion post-money valuation in 2021.32

 Some of Klarna’s top investors include Sequoia Capital, Silver Lake, Mubadala Investment Company, and the Canada Pension Plan Investment Board, to name a few.
-Klarna has also raised money from retailers such as H&M and Macy’s.
-26
+Klarna has also raised money from retailers such as H&M and Macy’s.33

 Looking ahead